KIT-IAI/SDM_KITModelViewer/Documentation/CityGML_GlobalBuildingAtlas.md

 ## Option 1 - Using web request:

 From version 7.6 of KITModelViewer, there is a direct menu option for data retrieval under 'Connect to' in the main menu.
+[!NOTE]
-It is important to note that the availability of the service is very limited!
+The availability of the service seems to be unstable.

 ## Option 2 - Using OGC WFS (Web Feature Service):